-Conduct, coordinate and attend required training.

-- Be familiar with the pertinent regulations and the University LO/TO Program; - Identify authorized and affected employees; - Ensure that workers know and follow the LO/TO Program rules; - Provide lock-out/tag-out devices to authorized employees; - Provide individually identified locks, which are red (personal) & green (machine), to all authorized employees; - Complete a Hazardous Energy Control Procedure (see Appendix A) for each covered piece of equipment or machine in his or her areas of responsibility with more than one energy source; - Forward completed and signed copies of each departmental Hazardous Energy Control Procedure to EH&S Office; - Remove LO/TO devices when the authorized employee is not available (see Appendix B) - Perform periodic on-site inspections (Appendix E), at least annually, for each authorized departmental employee to ensure that he/she is properly complying with LO/TO Program; and document that a training session has occurred with all employees on each annual inspection completed. - Request assistance from EH&S as needed.
+- Conduct, coordinate and attend required training. - Maintain access to LO/TO training records of all employees; - Be familiar with the pertinent regulations and the University LO/TO Program; - · Identify authorized and affected employees; - Ensure that workers know and follow the LO/TO Program rules; - Provide lock-out/tag-out devices to authorized employees; - Provide individually identified locks, which are red (personal) & green (machine), to all authorized employees; - Complete a Hazardous Energy Control Procedure (see Appendix A) for each covered piece of equipment or machine in his or her areas of responsibility with more than one energy source; - Forward completed and signed copies of each departmental Hazardous Energy Control Procedure to EH&S Office; - Remove LO/TO devices when the authorized employee is not available (see Appendix B) - Perform periodic on-site inspections (Appendix E), at least annually, for each authorized departmental employee to ensure that he/she is properly complying with LO/TO Program; and document that a training session has occurred with all employees on each annual inspection completed. - Request assistance from EH&S as needed.